 No. 10 Downing Street is one of the most famous addresses known around the world.
 Behind the glossy black door is the headquarters for the UK government and the residence of the Prime Minister.
 Unfortunately, you can no longer get past the gates to see the actual residence.
 My advice, is you can skip this London landmark.

 The Westminster Bridge from 1862 is the oldest and most famous spanning over the River Thames.
 The best photo op of this bridge, Big Ben, and the Palace of Westminster is BEFORE you cross the bridge to visit those landmarks.
 There is a set of stairs that gives you the best vantage point.
+The best way to see this is through a London private tour.

 Big Ben is one of the most iconic London landmarks.
 It’s the like the Eiffel Tower of Paris.
 This famous bell tower is known by its nickname, however, it’s actually called the Elizabeth Tower, which sits on the Palace of Westminster.
 Tours have been paused for restoration work and are set to re-open in Spring 2023.